tolauwae/phd-thesis/src/introduction/introduction.typ

 Still, debuggers have always remained somewhat in the shadows, with developers having a long tradition of avoiding debugging during software development.
 Many researchers have tried to understand why debuggers are avoided so much, and unsurprisingly, the causes are varied.
 The cognitive load of debugging is undeniable, and while it is by no means trivial to learn, few programmers are formally trained in debugging @mccauley08:debugging @perscheid17:studying.
-Many programmers are overconfident in the correctness of their code @chattopadhyay22:cognitive, which leads to an unwillingness to examine their programs with the needed level of scrutiny.
+Many programmers are overconfident in the correctness of their code @chattopadhyay22:cognitive, which leads to an unwillingness to examine their programs with the needed level of scrutiny @calikli10:analysis.
 Laziness cannot be discounted either, as debuggers are often---perhaps rightly---perceived as hard to set up @beller18:on.
 In many cases programmers feel it is not worth the time to use debuggers for mistakes---they perceive as small or easy to diagnose @mccauley08:debugging.